Yedioth Ahronoth: Positions and reputation

-Yedioth Ahronoth has been described as generally critical of Benjamin Netanyahu.
-A study conducted by Moran Rada with the Israeli Democracy Institute showed that Yedioths coverage of the 2009 Israeli legislative election was biased in favor of Kadima and its leader Tzipi Livni in most editorial decisions, and that the paper chooses to play down events that do not help to promote a positive image for her, while on the other hand, touting and inflating events that help promote Livni and her party.
-Oren Frisco reached a similar conclusion after the 2009 Knesset elections, writing that throughout the campaign, Yediot Ahronoth was biased against Netanyahu.
+Yedioth Ahronoth is frequently critical of Benjamin Netanyahu, which progressive Israeli journalist Noam Sheizaf attributed to the launch of Israel Hayom in 2009.
+A study conducted by Moran Rada with the Israeli Democracy Institute showed that Yedioths coverage of the 2009 Israeli legislative election was biased in favor of Kadima and its leader Tzipi Livni in most editorial decisions, and that the paper chose to play down events that did not help to promote a positive image for her, while on the other hand, touting and inflating events that helped promote Livni and her party.
+Oren Frisco reached a similar conclusion after the 2009 elections, writing that throughout the campaign, Yedioth Ahronoth was biased against Netanyahu.